sveeke/TelegramBots/README.md

 Please note that the token and chat id you supply during the installation will be used for all bots.
 You can also use multiple Telegram bots and/or chats for these bot scripts, just add them to the top of `InstallTelegramBots.sh` (below `TELEGRAM VARIABLES`) then.

 # Updating the bots
 Updating is also really simple.
 Just run the newest `InstallTelegramBots.sh` and everything will be updated.
 The install script checks if a previous configuration is available and if so, ignores it.
+You can also enable automatic updates, but this is not recommended for obvious reasons.

 # Future plans
 I'm working on adding the following:

 * TelegramLoginBot that notifies when someone logs in on the server.
 * TelegramOutageBot that notifies when servers or websites are down.
-* TelegramAlertBot that notifies when server resources exceed the defined limit (e.g. at 75% disk space or at 90% load).
+* CentOS support.